Continuing Professional Development: Requirements

 - Full licence

-- Defined licence (except Defined licence enrolled in a Fellowship)
+- Defined licence (except Defined licence for Fellowship)

 - Temporary licence

 - Clinical Assistant licence

 - Academic licence